 (7) digital converter boxes, cable receivers, and satellite receivers; and

-(8) electronic keyboards, electronic mice, and portable digital music players that have memory capability and are battery powered.
+(8) electronic keyboards, electronic mice, peripherals, and portable digital music players that have memory capability and are battery powered.

+“Covered entity” means a residence for program years 2019 through 2025 and means a residence, K-12 school, not-for-profit organization with 10 or fewer employees, or unit of local government as defined by State law beginning in program year 2026.

 "Manufacturer" means a person, or a successor in interest to a person, under whose brand or label a CED is or was sold at retail.
 For any CED sold at retail under a brand or label that is licensed from a person who is a mere brand owner and who does not sell or produce a CED, the person who produced the CED or his or her successor in interest is the manufacturer.
 For any CED sold at retail under the brand or label of both the retail seller and the person that produced the CED, the person that produced the CED, or his or her successor in interest, is the manufacturer.

 "Manufacturer clearinghouse" means an entity that prepares and submits a manufacturer e-waste program plan to the Agency, and oversees the manufacturer e-waste program, on behalf of a group of 2 or more manufacturers cooperating with one another to collectively establish and operate an e-waste program for the purpose of complying with this Act and that collectively represent at least 50% of the manufacturers' total obligations under this Act for a program year.

-"Manufacturer e-waste program" means any program established, financed, and operated by a manufacturer, individually or collectively as part of a manufacturer clearinghouse, to transport and subsequently recycle, in accordance with the requirements of this Act, residential CEDs collected at program collection sites and one-day collection events.
+"Manufacturer e-waste program" means any program established, financed, and operated by a manufacturer, individually or collectively as part of a manufacturer clearinghouse, to transport and subsequently recycle, in accordance with the requirements of this Act, CEDs from covered entities collected at program collection sites and one-day collection events.

 "Municipal joint action agency" means a municipal joint action agency created under Section 3.2 of the Intergovernmental Cooperation Act.